-Libyan city buries thousands in mass graves after flood, while mayor says death toll could triple
+Libyan city buries thousands in mass graves after flood as mayor says death toll could triple

 IS HELP REACHING SURVIVORS?

-The floods have also displaced at least 30,000 people in Derna, according to the U.N.’s International Organization for Migration, and several thousand others were forced to leave their homes in other eastern towns, the U.N. agency said.
+The floods have also displaced at least 30,000 people in Derna, according to the U.N.’s International Organization for Migration, and several thousand others were forced to leave their homes in other eastern towns, it said.

 The floods damaged or destroyed many access roads to Derna, hampering the arrival of international rescue teams and humanitarian assistance.
 Local authorities were able to clear some routes, and over the past 48 hours humanitarian convoys have been able to enter the city.

 The International Committee of the Red Cross said Thursday it has provided 6,000 body bags to local authorities, as well as medical, food and other supplies distributed to hard-hit communities.
+The U.N.
+Office for the Coordination of Humanitarian Affairs has released $10 million in emergency funds and is appealing for additional support.

-International aid started to arrive earlier this week to Benghazi, 250 kilometers (150 miles) west of Derna.
-Neighboring Egypt, Algeria and Tunisia have sent rescue teams and aid, as did Turkey, Italy and the United Arab Emirates.
-The U.K. and German governments have also sent supplies.
+International aid started to arrive earlier this week in Benghazi, 250 kilometers (150 miles) west of Derna.
+Neighboring Egypt, Algeria and Tunisia have sent rescue teams and aid, as did Turkey, Italy, and the United Arab Emirates.
+The U.K. and Germany have also sent supplies.

 President Joe Biden said the United States would send money to relief organizations and coordinate with Libyan authorities and the United Nations to provide additional support.

 Magdy reported from Cairo.
-Associated Press writer Jack Jeffery in London contributed to this report.
+Jack Jeffery contributed to this report from London.

-Note: This story has been corrected to show that the Derna mayor’s name is Abdel-Moneim al-Ghaithi, not Abdel-Raham al-Ghaithi.